Rapid Response Choir

 Oh help!
 Don’t make me go.”

-The time has come for them to go away.
+Time has come for them to go away.

-Even though they have the right to stay,
+Although they have the right to stay,

-We’ll make them march, in chains, up that gangway.
+ICE makes them march, in chains, up that gangway.

-Let’s work towards a time to come,
+Let’s work t'wards a time to come,

 When they won’t have to leave their home,